LittleD3092/My-Vault/1. Archived/資料結構/Tree.md

 # AVL Tree

 AVL tree is a kind of [[#Binary Search Trees]] that have a feature of self balancing.
-A normal binary tree has a problem that in worse case, it becomes [[Linked Lists]].
+A normal binary tree has a problem that in worse case, it becomes [[Linked List]].
 This phenomenon is illustrated below.

 ## Problem of [[#Binary Search Trees]]